MikiP98/DirectoryBasedToDoList/README.md

 # DirectoryBasedToDoList
-Directory/Folder base To-Do List project is a nativ multiplatform application used for creating nested to-do lists.
+Directory/Folder base To-Do List project is a native multiplatform application used for creating nested to-do lists.